Nishanth2705/Dpd_dev_assign/readme.md

 4. test script

   this script checks whether the services are running or not there is a delay of 10 secs which give time to container to come up

+“Now, let me walk you through some of the customizations and additions I implemented in this project to enhance functionality and maintainability.”

+🩺 Health Check Script

+“I implemented a custom health check script that periodically pings both services to ensure they are running.
+This script logs the status and helps quickly identify if any service is down.”

+📈 Nginx Logging

+“In the Nginx container, I’ve set up enhanced logging that includes timestamps and request paths.
+This helps in monitoring traffic and debugging routing issues effectively.”

+🔁 Reverse Proxy Logic

+“Requests coming to /service1 are routed to the Go microservice, and /service2 routes to the Flask service.
+This separation of concerns makes it easier to scale or debug individual services.”

+🪶 Lightweight Images

+“By compiling the Go service into a binary, I avoided including the full Go SDK, which significantly reduced the image size and improved container startup time.”

+🧪 Test Modes for Flask App

+“For the Flask app, I created Dockerfiles supporting both development (inbuilt Flask server) and production (Gunicorn + WSGI).
+This gave me flexibility for local testing as well as deploying to a more production-like environment.”

+Overall, this project helped me understand container orchestration using Docker Compose, reverse proxy with Nginx, service health monitoring, and building optimized Docker images.
+It also taught me how to structure a microservices-based project in a scalable and clean manner.